bookkity/bookkity/articles/0002-toward-functional-paradigm-fundamental-concepts-in-java.md

 }
 ```

-For years, Java has not had a decent built-in way of defining immutable objects, but we lived to see records.
+For years, Java ha not had a decent built-in way of defining immutable objects, but we lived to see records.

 ```java
 // Java 14+
 public record User(String username, int age) {